 - Degradation in solar panel performance is assumed to be 0.5 per cent a year.
-Solar panel performance warranties apply if the panels decay at more than 1 per cent a year.
-Experience shows that if monitored and maintained properly annual system degradation is too small to measure under European weather conditions. - The projects continue to be insured for risks such as damage to equipment, roofs and third parties. - If any one of the assumptions on this page is not being realised, it is likely to result in adjustments to the financial projections with small changes reducing the profit share to schools and larger changes ultimately requiring an extension of the loan re-payment period to ensure Bondholders are re-paid.
+Solar panel performance warranties apply if the panels decay at more than 1 per cent a year. - The projects continue to be insured for risks such as damage to equipment, roofs and third parties. - If any one of the assumptions on this page is not being realised, it is likely to result in adjustments to the financial projections with small changes reducing the profit share to schools and larger changes ultimately requiring an extension of the loan re-payment period to ensure Bondholders are re-paid.